SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 **SonarScanner for MSBuild compatibility**
 Analyzing a C# / VB.NET solution in SonarQube 8.5 requires SonarScanner for MSBuild 4.0+.

+**Upgrade simplified: Languages, GIT and SVN support now built-in**
+Languages provided with your edition and support for GIT and SVN version control are now built-in and don’t require plugins.
+If you were using these plugins, you need to remove them from SonarQube before upgrading. ([MMF-2042](https://jira.sonarsource.com/browse/MMF-2042)).

 ## Release 8.4 Upgrade Notes
 **Updated system settings recommendations**
 In previous versions, the recommended limits regarding threads, file descriptors, and vm.max_map_count were taken from Elasticsearch dependencies.
 This release can reach these limits occasionally, so we recommend increasing the following settings of your OS when upgrading: